-If you believe the milky white cloud water is caused by other factors like the accumulation of excess waste, you will need to take immediate action.
+If you believe the milky white cloud water is caused by other factors like accumulating excess waste, you will need to take immediate action.
 Remove the decaying plants and uneaten foods.
 You might need to vacuum the gravel frequently and perform partial water changes.

 Apparently, you will find that manufacturers of different fish foods indicate that you feed your pets several times per day.
 If you follow these instructions, especially for beginners with new aquariums, you must regulate the amount of food you are giving the fish.

 This issue is very rampant in betta sororities because bettas don’t eat lots of food.
-If you keep bettas, you will need to be extra careful with the amount you feed your fish because it is very easy to pollute the tank.
+If you keep bettas, you will need to be extra careful with the amount you feed your fish because it is elementary to pollute the tank.

-Although instructions on fish-food containers tell you to feed your critters multiple times in a day, it is advisable you feed them once and even allow them fast once per week.
+Although instructions on fish-food containers tell you to feed your critters multiple times a day, it is better to provide them food once and even allow them fast once per week.
 This is not only healthy feeding but also keeps your aquarium cleaner.

 Besides, keep in mind that what goes into the fish will eventually come out.
 Therefore, overfeeding means more waste in the tank on top of the decaying, uneaten food.